immunitastx/coding_exercise_TCGA_infiltration/README.md

 Download the mutation data for LUAD (lung adenocarcinoma) from TCGA. (you choose a resource that you want to get this information).
 Now, use the mutation data to stratify the patients in the `TCGA.Kallisto.fullIDs.cibersort.relative.tsv` based on the EGFR mutation status: EGFR wildtype, Exon20 insertion mutation, Exon19 deletion mutation, pL855R mutation and other misssense mutations.

+Note the mutation file may not tell you the exon number for the mutations.
+You will need to cross check the mutation position (chr, start, end) with the gene model anntoation (e.g., gtf file).

 ### Step 3 data visualization

 plot the absolute infiltration level for B_cells, T_cells, NK_cells, Monocytes, Macrophages, DCs across different EGFR mutants for LUAD.